srseidel/atrocitee-astro/Docs/Atrocitee-MVP-Phase1-Foundation.md

 - Database schema implemented with proper relationships between tables
 - Row Level Security (RLS) policies implemented for all tables
 - Admin role permissions configured at the database level using RLS policies
+- Security definer function (`is_admin`) implemented to bypass RLS for role checking
 - Documentation created to support easy setup and maintenance
+- Supabase offers automatic backups depending on the plan, but a custom backup strategy still needs to be documented

 ### 5. Authentication Implementation